QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Servicedesk/Service Levels.md

 #### Availability

-The servicedesk will be available on working days from 8:00 to 17:30.
+The servicedesk will be available on working days from 07:00 to 20:00.
 Minimal availability between these hours will be 97%.

-Below you'll find the Critical Success Factors and Key Performance Indicators that belong to the Service Level Targets.
+Below you will find the Critical Success Factors and Key Performance Indicators that belong to the Service Level Targets.

 ##### Critical Success Factors